tidal3527/stable-research/docs/04-technical-deep-dives/01-mountain-protocol-usdm/index.md

 ## Abstract
 Stablecoins have rapidly emerged as a foundational component of the evolving digital finance landscape, bridging the gap between traditional financial systems (TradFi) and decentralized finance (DeFi).
 Among them, USDM, issued by Mountain Protocol, differentiates itself by offering a yield-bearing mechanism, enabling holders to earn passive yield through a rebasing model tied to reserves backed by U.S. Treasury Bills (T-Bills).
 Unlike conventional stablecoins such as USDC or USDT, which retain earnings from reserves, USDM directly distributes yield to its holders, positioning it as a non-extractive alternative in the stablecoin ecosystem.

-This paper offers a detailed analysis of USDM, evaluating its design, reserve structure, peg mechanics, yield distribution, and integration into the broader DeFi ecosystem.
-We examine the key advantages that set USDM apart, such as its regulatory framework, its strong DeFi focus and its transparency while also addressing the challenges it faces, including liquidity constraints, reliance on USDC for issuance and redemption, and integration complexities with existing DeFi protocols.
-The paper also evaluates potential improvements to USDM's smart contract, governance model, and adoption strategies, including cross-chain expansion, enhanced fiat on/off ramps, and diversifying reserves beyond USDC.
+This paper offers a detailed analysis of USDM, evaluating its design, reserve structure, peg mechanics, yield distribution and integration into the broader DeFi ecosystem.
+We examine the key advantages that set USDM apart, such as its regulatory framework, its strong DeFi focus and its transparency while also addressing the challenges it faces, including liquidity constraints, reliance on USDC for issuance and redemption and integration complexities with existing DeFi protocols.
+The paper also evaluates potential improvements to USDM's smart contract, governance model and adoption strategies, including cross-chain expansion, enhanced fiat on/off ramps and diversifying reserves beyond USDC.

-By critically assessing the strengths, weaknesses, and opportunities for USDM, this paper aims to provide a comprehensive understanding of its position within the stablecoin ecosystem, its potential for growth, and the broader implications for the future of decentralized finance.
+By critically assessing the strengths, weaknesses and opportunities for USDM, this paper aims to provide a comprehensive understanding of its position within the stablecoin ecosystem, its potential for growth and the broader implications for the future of decentralized finance.

 ## Introduction to USDM